 Politicians understand that.
 And I think sometimes our gay community does not understand at all the political process and what you have to do and how you have to play it in order to get someplace.
 Some people understand it and hate it.
 I understand it and love it and believe that it’s a real way that we make progress.

-Eric: Now you do.
+EM: Now you do.
 Did you in 1973 as well?

-Eric: You did.
+EM: You did.
 You always did.

-Jean: I always did.
+JO: I always did.
 I’ve had an instinct for it.

-Eric: There was one other part of this story that Jean asked me to leave out of my book to protect Midge’s secret.
+EM Narration: There was one other part of this story that Jean asked me to leave out of my book to protect Midge’s secret.
 The first time I asked Jean about how the White House meeting happened, she told me to turn off my tape recorder.
-And then Jean said, “I rolled over in bed and said, ‘Midge, we’re going to the White House.’
+And then Jean said, “I rolled over in bed and said, ‘Midge, we’re going to the White House.’”
 Jean could see the shock on my face, but before I could say anything, she said, “You can’t use it.”
 Then Jean gave me a look that said, “Don’t bother begging.”
 And I didn’t.
 I turned my tape recorder back on and asked the question a second time and that’s when Jean said for the record that she’d called Midge on the phone.